-Islamabad: Against the backdrop of tense relations with the judiciary, Pakistan President Asif Ali Zardari has asserted that the era of "packing the Parliament through back door" was over.
+Islamabad: The people of Pakistan will never permit the undermining of legislature on different pretexts, President Asif Ali Zardari has said, contending that the era of "packing the Parliament through back door" was over.

 "Our people will also not suffer a destiny thrust upon them by militants and extremists in the name of religion or in any other name," he added.

 The President's remarks came a day after a three-judge bench headed by Chief Justice Iftikhar Chaudhry disqualified Gilani in response to several petitions that had challenged Speaker Fehmida Mirza's decision not to disqualify the premier following his conviction of contempt.

 The apex court had convicted Gilani of contempt in April for refusing to reopen graft cases in Switzerland against Zardari.

 Zardari reiterated the Pakistan People's Party's commitment to the supremacy of parliament and the Constitution and the "building of a modern, egalitarian and pluralistic society in which everyone is allowed opportunity to help shape his or her own destiny".

 Zardari said Benazir Bhutto had "led from the front the battle for democracy against all sorts of Bonapartes and extremists".
 He added: "She believed in a moderate and pluralistic Pakistan where ballot determined the ultimate choice of the people and where the House elected by the people representing their will was supreme".

 Bhutto "fought courageously against the militants and extremists bent upon forcing their ideological agenda on the people through brute force", he said.
 The PPP will continue "its forward march to strengthen democracy and for the uplift of the marginalised", he said.